 ungrouped collection of cards (a column in the kanban view, a table in the table view).

 Different views options let you decide if you want to hide or not these ungrouped cards.

 You can select which card models are available in your project, in the project settings.

 Card models can be created at a team level and shared between every project of the team.
 You only have to enabled/disable them in your settings projects.

 Then you can change the model of a card directly in the card view, or in the right-click menu.

 If a card use a card model with a specific color or a specific icon it will spawn on top of the card right after you choose your model

 Delete card models

-You can delete a card model from the organization page or from the project settings menu.
-A card model can only be deleted if no card in all the projects of the organization is using it.
+You can delete a card model from the team page or from the project settings menu.
+A card model can only be deleted if no card in all the projects of the team is using it.